Climate and Average Weather Year Round in Callao Peru

 Callao does not experience significant seasonal variation in the frequency of wet days (i.e., those with greater than 0.04 inches of liquid or liquid-equivalent precipitation).
 The frequency ranges from 0% to 1%, with an average value of 0%.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Callao is October, with an average of 0.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 1% on January 25.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.